Zamavundla/ZAMDUZ120_FTC2301_NWABISA_ZamavundlaDuze_DWA/DWA_18_FinalCapstoneProject/README.md

 ## Conclusion

-This readme provides an overview of the Podcast App project, including its technology stack, data structure, endpoints, relationships, user stories, deployment process, and submission instructions.
+This readme provides an overview of the Podcast App project, including its technology stack, data structure, endpoints, relationships, user stories, deployment process.
 Have fun building your fully functional podcast app!